- Undergraduate Students

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.

 - Clinical subjects can include dentistry, medicine and veterinary medicine.

 Bursaries and Scholarships

-- Funding for taught and research programmes is available in many different forms, from studentships and scholarships to career development loans and support for care leavers.
+- Funding for taught and research programmes is available in many different forms, including studentships, scholarships and support for care leavers.

-- We have over 600 self-catered accommodation places for postgraduates, on campus and in the city.
+- The university has over 600 self-catered accommodation places for postgraduates, on-campus and in the city.

-- Our city accommodation consists of Canal Wharf, Clevelands Building, Pulteney Court and Thornbank Gardens, all self-catered and close to the city centre.
+- Woodland Court provides self-catered residences for undergraduate and postgraduate students on the east side of campus.
+Opened in 2019, Polden is for postgraduate students only, providing high-quality campus accommodation.
+City accommodation consists of Canal Wharf, Clevelands Building, Pulteney Court and Thornbank Gardens, all self-catered and close to the city centre.

-- Overseas fee-paying and Home and EU postgraduate students can apply for privately managed accommodation (managed by CRM Student Accommodation.)
-This includes Canal Bridge, James House, Piccadilly Place, and Widcombe Wharf.
+- Overseas fee-paying and Home and EU postgraduate students can apply for privately managed accommodation, managed by CRM Student Accommodation.
+This includes Canal Bridge, James House, Piccadilly Place, Widcombe Wharf, Radway House and The Exchange